nikhilanand03/my-website/_posts/2024-09-14-rome-editing.md

 #### Conclusion and Limitations

 This approach, called Causal Mediation Analysis, helps determine which parts of an LLM are in charge of which tasks.
 Once we know the crucial sites for specific tasks, we can target those sites for doing that task better!
-For example, factual associations depended more significantly on MLP layers at the last subject token.
-While this is true, we can't infer that the MLP layers exclusively take part in tasks involved in factual associations.
-We can assume that they have some role in the mechanism, though we don't know their exact role or whether other parts are also crucial.
-During my next blog (on editing factual associations in LLMs), I'll talk about the mechanism (per the paper's hypothesis) and how they used it to edit facts and show actual results!
+For example, factual associations depend more significantly on MLP layers at the last subject token.
+In fact, the MLPs probably act like databases, where you input a question and it retrieves the answer through a simple mapping.

+There are, however, some limitations.
+While MLP layers seem important for factual associations, we can't infer that the other types of layers are not, and we still haven't been able to prove the exact mechanism for storing facts.

 #### Acknowledgements

-The contents of this blog are from the paper [Locating and Editing Factual Associations in GPT](https://arxiv.org/abs/2202.05262) by Kevin Meng et al. We mainly cover the aspects of 'locating' factual associations but leave out the 'editing' part for a later blog.
+The contents of this blog are from the paper [Locating and Editing Factual Associations in GPT](https://arxiv.org/abs/2202.05262) by Kevin Meng et al. All diagrams were made using Canva.